• How Much Does a Tummy Tuck Cost in Baltimore, Maryland?

 A collage of photos from different angles of a patient before and after a Tummy tuck procedure.

-Many patients are afraid of the Tummy tuck procedure because they have seen friends’ scars or pictures of scars on the Internet and they think such scars are unavoidable.
-Still others, including Hispanic, Orientals, or African Americans think they are bound to get thick scars simply based on their racial background.
+Many patients are afraid of the Tummy tuck procedure because they have seen friends’ scars or pictures of scars on the internet.
+Some patients including Hispanic, Asians, or African Americans think they are bound to get thick scars simply based on their ethnic background.
 This is just not so.
-Thick or unsightly scars following Abdominoplasty can be easily avoided.
+Thick or unsightly scars following abdominoplasty can be easily avoided.
+In addition , your incision can be placed well below the panty line.

 • Tummy tuck complications – Infection, wound separation, seroma, hematoma